jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - All technology has a common ancestry.
  - Evolution of new tools is gradual.
  - The number of tools always multiplies to fill niches.
- - Natural selection determines which tools lives on.
+ - Natural selection determines which individual tools/users live on.
- - Individuals are selected to live or die.

 Thus, we humans are biological vessels for technological evolution.
 As Cinderella demonstrated our fate is determined by the tools in our hands, not the genes in our cells.

 Our evolution requires innovators undertake the burden of inventing new technology, that becomes tools, that effectively becomes a new species once someone uses it.
 To teach a new adapatation requires lots of information, which is best communicated with a story.
 Therefore, innovation requires storytelling inside marketing or ideology to connect person and tool.